 - A code identifying the date and time of manufacture.

 - The country of manufacture as designated by the three letter code in ISO 3166‐1.
 The code for the United States is USA.
 The code for Canada is CAN.

 Q) What is the proper way to store gypsum board on a project site to prevent moisture damage?

 A) Pages 8 and 9 of GA-801-2017 Handling and Storage of Gypsum Panel Products describes guidelines for stocking gypsum panel products on job sites.
 These two pages note that gypsum panel products shall be delivered just prior to installation time.
 This practice helps minimize damage to the material and reduces the risk of mold growth in surrounding areas of elevated moisture.
+Available in both Spanish and French.
 GA-801 also notes panels must be kept in an enclosed covered, dry area, such as a garage, to minimize exposure to rain, etc.